Inspire 2022 and Inquiry 2022

 - social connections between people of different backgrounds and between individuals and institutions.

-- Develop workable ideas and recommendations to maximise the positive impacts that events can bring to individuals, communities and wider society.
+- Develops workable ideas and recommendations to maximise the positive impacts that events can bring to individuals, communities and wider society.

-- Inform and influence policymakers as well as those involved in the planning and delivery of future events.
+- Informs and influence policymakers as well as those involved in the planning and delivery of future events.